 Innovation in Graduate Education

 The School of Graduate Studies supports innovation in graduate education across the University of Toronto.
+Initiatives like Healthy Labs and the Centre for Graduate Mentorship and Supervision are in place to ensure that wellness, equity, diversity and inclusion are core principles in graduate education and research.
 Explore our new initiatives developed to improve the graduate student experience and assist supervisors and graduate units in promoting student success.

 Healthy laboratory environments are vital for student and faculty success, and for the quality of research that stems from our laboratories.
 Under the direction of Professor Reinhart Reithmeier, the Health Labs Initiative seeks to: